crypticCaroline/puppyplaymates/README.md

 #### Surface

-The colours I have used in the closely resembles the colours used in the gifs/ images of the the webapp.
-I have chosen to go with a bright and fun colour scheme of yellow, off whites, dark blue/black, light blue and soft pink.
-The yellow and offwhite colour combination of the dark blue for contrast have been used to make the features standout.
-Notes of slightly varying shades and opacity of blue and pink are used through out the website to give subtle accents.
+The colours I have used in the closely resembles the colours used in the gifs/ images of the webapp.
+I have chosen to go with a bright and fun colour scheme of yellow, off whites, dark blue/black, light blue, and soft pink.
+The yellow and off-white colour combination of the dark blue for contrast have been used to make the features standout.
+Notes of slightly varying shades and opacity of blue and pink are used throughout the website to give subtle accents.
 I have often used a slight difference in shade between cards and the profile containers to give a sense of depth.

 I often used the same colour as the images/gif for the background colour of elements to create a more cohesive user experience.